djeada/Linux-System-Programming/notes/operating_systems.md

 ---

-## Key Responsibilities of an Operating System
+## Responsibilities of an Operating System

 - **Process Management:**
   Handling the creation, scheduling, and termination of processes.